Brookke/brookke.github.io/_posts/2025-06-01-graphql-fragments.md

 ## A Bookstore Example

 Imagine you're building a bookstore website.
-The first page you make is a list of books, showing titles, authors, descriptions, prices, availability, and an "Add to Basket" button.
+The first page you create is a list of books, showing the title, author, description, and **price info**, including availability and an "add to basket" option.

 To render it, you fetch all the data up front and pass it down to components: